 It is organised around meetings between national teams, regularly bringing together over 120 participants from 29 countries.
 It is accompanied by other measures to enhance communication, including a web platform and national reports.

 The CA EPBD has received funding from the European Union’s Horizon 2020 research and innovation programme.
+The current, sixth phase of the project, is part-funded by the European Climate, Infrastructure and Environment Executive Agency (CINEA) through the Life Programme.

 The Concerted Action EPBD aims to support the implementation of the Energy Performance of Buildings Directive through the exchange of information and experience among Member States and other participating countries (Norway) with regards to the implementation of the specific European Union legislation and policy on the energy performance of buildings, and in particular with regards to the transposition and implementation of the EPBD, Directive 2018/844/EU, amending Directive 2010/31/EU.